OliviaRodri/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 The purpose of this analysis was to apply machine learning to predict credit risk for a lending services company.
-The models that were used to run this analysis were undersampling, oversampling, and a combinational model of over and under sampling.
+The models/algorithms that were used to run this analysis are as follows:
+- Random Over Sampler (oversampling)
+- Smote (oversampling)
+- Cluster Centroids (under sampling)
+- Smoteen (combinational model of over and under sampling)
+- Balanced Random Forest Classifier
+- Easy Ensemble Classifier

 ## Results:
 Image below is the loan status count of 'low risk' and 'high risk' for this analysis.